-This article describes CBD drug interactions with common pain and psych medications: 15 medications with CBD drug interactions and 13 without interactions.
+This article is an excerpt of the reference below.
+It describes CBD drug interactions with common pain and psych medications: 15 medications with CBD drug interactions and 13 without interactions.
 As such, this article is a must-read for patients who take both CBD and medications for pain and/or psychiatric symptoms.

 What medications does CBD oil interact with?
 The article answers this question by covering the following topics: